ui-libraries/Web-Mapping-Intro/README.md

 // Add a temporal legend in sync with the UI slider function createTemporalLegend(currentYear) { // feed it the selected year

-  // define the temporal legend with a Leaflet control const temporalLegend = L.control({
-    position: 'bottomleft' // place the temporal legend at bottom left corner });

-  // when added to the map
-  temporalLegend.onAdd = function(map) {

-    const div = L.DomUtil.get("temporal"); // get the div

-    // disable the mouse events
-    L.DomEvent.addListener(div, 'mousedown', function(e) {
-      L.DomEvent.stopPropagation(e);
-    });

-    return div; // return the div from the function

-  }

   $('#temporal span').html("Year: " + currentYear); // change grade value to that currently selected by UI slider

-  temporalLegend.addTo(map); // add the temporal legend to the map

 }; // End createTemporalLegend function
 ```